Cost and Premiums: Public vs. Private

 If you earn above the annual earrings ceiling and are single with no dependents, this isn’t the most financially advantageous choice.

-On the other hand, the private system is designed to ensure that your monthly payments cover only your medical costs.
-Your monthly rates in the private system are primarily based on your age at the time that you sign the contract.
-Then, any pre-existing conditions may result in a small surcharge.
+Your monthly rates in the private system are based on your age at the time that you sign the contract, your health and the coverage you want.
+The premiums are designed to ensure that your monthly payments cover your medical costs.
+So, some pre-existing conditions may result in a small surcharge.
 For example, all 33-year-olds would pay the same base rate, but a health condition like asthma might result in a small percentage increase.

 An 32 years old employee would pay €295 in our Business Class tariff, a self-employed person €604 in the same tariff as they don't have an employer that pays the half of the contribution.